Mexico's Carstens says bond price manipulation not widespread

 2 Min Read

-MEXICO CITY, July 13 (Reuters) - Mexico's central bank has not seen signs of widespread price manipulation in the bond market, which is being probed for alleged collusion by a Mexican regulator, Banco de Mexico Governor Agustin Carstens said on Thursday.
+MEXICO CITY (Reuters) - Mexico's central bank has not seen signs of widespread price manipulation in the bond market, which is being probed for alleged collusion by a Mexican regulator, Banco de Mexico Governor Agustin Carstens said on Thursday.

 Mexico's antitrust agency (Cofece) in April said it was investigating alleged price manipulation in the market for government bonds and media reports said the regulator was targeting global banks operating in Mexico.